-Anna chce skočit Meander, 2007, 80 pp RIGHTS SOLD: France, Poland AWARDS: 2008 Golden Ribbon Award - Literary section: Special prize 2007 Muriel Award - Best original book RIGHTS: Lucie Lomová: lucie_lomova@volny.cz
+Anna chce skočit Meander, 2007, 80 pp RIGHTS SOLD: France, Poland AWARDS: 2008 Golden Ribbon Award - Literary section: Special prize 2007 Muriel Award - Best original book RIGHTS: Lucie Lomová: lucie\lomova@volny.cz

-Lucie Lomová THE SAVAGES The small adventures of a native of Gran Chaca whom the Czech traveller Frič brought to Prague in 1908.
+Lucie Lomová THE SAVAGES The small adventures of a native of Amazonia whom the Czech traveller Frič brought to Prague in 1908.
 Lucie Lomová followed up the success of her first comic book for adults with, firstly, comics adaptations of four classical fairytales by Karel Jaromír Erben (Zlaté české pohádky - Golden Czech Fairytales, 2008), then in 2011 she returned to a comic book for adults in the form of an ambitiously conceived, colour graphic novel The Savages, adapting the real life story of Alberto Vojtěch Frič, a Czech traveller, botanist and writer and Čerwuish, a Paraguayan native whom Frič brought to Prague from one of his journeys to find out the cause of an insidious disease affecting his tribe.
 In addition to depicting Prague at the end of the 19th century with some of its important characters (including the author of The Good Soldier Švejk, Jaroslav Hašek), Lomová particularly pays attention to two paradoxes: At first, Čerwuiš is afraid of civilisation (no matter how friendly and curiously the Czechs, as a nation without colonies, treat him) and longs for a fast return to his tribe; however, he gradually discovers the charm of its benefits (e.g. smoked meat products) or the winter climate with skating on the frozen Vltava river.
 On the other hand.
 Frič is more and more tired of scientific and social disputes and the never-ending defence of his work, longing to return to South America more and more.
-Later, Čerwiuš returns home with ambitions to show how great civilisation is but failed constantly.
-Lomová also found out that some of the native descendants of A. V. Frič are still living in Paraguay and their Czech 'cousins' are running a foundation to support them.
+Later, Čerwuiš returns home and even today - as Lomová found out - his descendants still live in Paraguay and know several Czech words.

-Divoši Labyrint, 2011, 152 pp RIGTHS SOLD: France, Poland RIGHTS: Actes Sud publishers Isabelle Alliel: i.alliel@actes-sud.fr www.actes-sud.fr
+Divoši Labyrint, 2011, 152 pp

+RIGTHS SOLD: France, Poland

+RIGHTS: Actes Sud publishers Isabelle Alliel: i.alliel@actes-sud.fr

 Lucie Lomová KNOCK 'EM DEAD The author's lightly ironic drawings depict a detective plot from the theatre world.
 Comics, book and magazine illustrations and other work by Lucie Lomová show mainstream characteristics: The pictures are simple, understandable, easily identifiable even for those not educated in visual art; their inspiration stretches even to Hergé and his ligne claire.
 But at the same time, Lomová has already managed to build her own style, which is easily recognisable by everyone at least in the Czech Republic.
 Additionally, the characters and situations that she depicts are mundane; neither big dramas, nor dynamic scenes, instead, a subtle humour which only rarely turns into something biting or calculating.
 The heroine of the detective story Knock 'Em Dead is a feared theatre critic, a slightly corpulent fifty-year-old lady who coincidently gets involved in the investigation into a murder which happened right on stage during a premiere.
 Lomová deals with the detective genre with a noticeable amount of irony; this impression is strengthened, besides the slightly improbable plot, by a scene almost from an action-movie finale, when the heroine kicks a pistol out of the baddy's hand.
-Lomová studied theatre and worked as a theatre journalist for some time, so she knows the environment near actors' dressing rooms and caricatures it fondly.
+Lucie Lomová herself worked as a theatre journalist in the 1990s, so she knows the environment near actors' dressing rooms and caricatures it fondly.
 Thanks to that, the comic strip, originally intended to be a series for a theatre magazine, has its charm and esprit.

 Na odstřel Labyrint, 2014, 90 pp

 RIGHTS SOLD: France, Hungary

-RIGHTS: Actes Sud publishers Isabelle Alliel: i.alliel@actes-sud.fr www.actes-sud.fr
+RIGHTS: Actes Sud publishers Isabelle Alliel: i.alliel@actes-sud.fr